Recommended itinerary – 10 days in Canada

-Third leg of this 10-day Canadian road trip, Wells Gray Provincial Park.
-Today is really a big stop to drive,as the drive from Whistler to the park takes about 5 1/2 hours.
+The third leg of this 10-day Canada itinerary takes you to Wells Gray Provincial Park.
+The drive from Whistler to the park takes about 5 1/2 hours, so it’s a long journey.

-I know, it’s long, but it’s a must stop for all routes in Western Canada, with the park practically halfway between Whistler and Jasper (the next stop).
+However, it’s a must-see stop for all routes in Western Canada, with the park located practically halfway between Whistler and Jasper (the next stop).

-- you get up very early to arrive at the park early in the afternoon so you can begin to discover it quietly
+- Wake up early to arrive at the park early in the afternoon and start exploring it leisurely.

-- make a full day road trip by taking your time on the road to admire the scenery and take some pictures.
-The road from Whistler to Wells Gray, Highway 99 is considered one of the most beautiful roads in Canada and really worth taking your time!
+- Take a full day road trip and take your time on the road to admire the scenery and take some pictures.
+The road from Whistler to Wells Gray, Highway 99, is considered one of the most beautiful roads in Canada and is worth taking your time.

-The following day, according to your desires and interests, here is a list of activities to do in Wells Gray Park:
+The following day, according to your interests and desires, here is a list of activities to do in Wells Gray Park:

-- See Helmcken Falls: These are the most famous, they are among the most beautiful in Western Canada.
-They are easily accessible within a 10 minute walk from the car park and located in a beautiful natural setting, this is the must-see site of Wells Gray.
+- See Helmcken Falls: These are the most famous falls and among the most beautiful in Western Canada.
+They are easily accessible within a 10-minute walk from the car park and located in a beautiful natural setting, making it a must-see site in Wells Gray.

-- See the other waterfalls you should not miss: the Bailey’s Chute where you can see the salmon going up the river; Spahat Falls and Dawson Falls.
-It is not for nothing that Wells Gray Park is nicknamed “The Waterfalls Park!”
+- See other waterfalls that you shouldn’t miss, such as Bailey’s Chute where you can see the salmon going up the river, Spahat Falls, and Dawson Falls.
+It’s not for nothing that Wells Gray Park is nicknamed “The Waterfalls Park!”

-- Hiking on one of the many trails.
-The one called Trophy Mountain leads you to Sheila Lake through sumptuous landscapes and beautiful flowery meadows.
+- Go hiking on one of the many trails.
+The Trophy Mountain trail leads you to Sheila Lake through sumptuous landscapes and beautiful flowery meadows.

 - Observe the black bears.

-To get to Clearwater Lake, it’s better to have rented an SUV: there is not really a road, only a 26 km track and with a classic rental car, it’s a bit of a hassle and it’s a risk take a lot of time.
+To get to Clearwater Lake, it’s better to have rented an SUV, as there is not really a road, only a 26 km track.
+With a regular rental car, it can be a bit of a hassle and take a lot of time.